rafsal3/Bucketlist/CONFETTI_FEATURE.md

 #### State Management
 - Added `ConfettiController` to manage the confetti animation
-- Added `_previousProgress` to track progress changes
+- Added `_previousProgress` to track progress changes within the current category
+- Added `_previousCategoryId` to detect category/tab switches
 - Initialized controller in `initState()` with 3-second duration
+- **Added listener to AppState** to immediately detect progress changes
-- Properly disposed controller in `dispose()`
+- Properly disposed controller and removed listener in `dispose()`

 #### Confetti Trigger Logic
 - Created `_checkAndTriggerConfetti()` method that:
-  - Monitors progress changes
+  - Monitors progress changes per category
-  - Triggers confetti when progress reaches 100% (1.0)
+  - Triggers confetti **every time** progress reaches 100% (1.0)
-  - Only triggers once when transitioning from <100% to 100%
+  - Only triggers when transitioning from <100% to 100%
+  - **Does NOT trigger when switching to a tab** that's already at 100%
+  - Resets progress tracking when switching between tabs/categories
   - Uses `WidgetsBinding.instance.addPostFrameCallback()` to check after each build
+  - Creates unique category keys ('all' for overall, or category ID for specific categories)

 #### UI Changes
 - Wrapped the entire screen in a `Stack` widget